adrianblynch/webrtc-from-zero-to-hero/README.md

 	...
 ```

-We define one route in Express which serves up our application's only page:
+We define one route in Express which serves up our application's only page, index.html:

 ```
 app.get('/', function(req, res) {